Are you looking for ways to get around Turkey? Then you are in the right place. This guide shows you how easy it is to use buses in Turkey.

 Prices vary according to the journey you’re taking.
 For instance, if you want to travel between Aydin and Istanbul and use the Jumbo Pamukkale service, which gives you a little extra legroom, you will pay around 500 lira one way.

-Most companies are pretty competitive price-wise and usually come out the same; however, it always pays to shop around and see if you can save a little here and there.
+Most companies are pretty competitive price-wise and usually offer the same products; however, it always pays to shop around and see if you can save a little here and there.

 Definitely!

-While domestic flights do save time, there is a lot of messing around in getting to airports, checking in, going through security, finding your luggage at the other end, etc. Simply getting on the bus in Turkey is the answer to your problem!
+While domestic flights do save time, getting to airports, checking in, going through security, finding your luggage at the other end, etc., is a lot of messing around.
+Simply getting on the bus in Turkey is the answer to your problem!

 Popular Bus Routes In Turkey